amidaware/tacticalrmm/docs/docs/restore.md

 Refer to the [backup](backup.md) instructions on where to find this info.

-Copy the backup tar file to the new server and then call the update script, passing it the backup file as the first argument:
+Copy the backup tar file to the new server and then call the restore script, passing it the backup file as the first argument:

 ```bash
 chmod +x restore.sh